Cambrian College Virtual Teaching and Learning Guide

 - If you’re using a textbook, remind students which sections to read and practice

 - Use Moodle Announcements or email to share new content (PPTs, readings, practice problems, links to relevant and accurate videos or other supplemental resources)

 - Confirm the most important items for each week

 - If you can, add formative (ungraded) practice options in Moodle

 - Consider reflection questions for each content type that reinforce the key points

 - If students are submitting files to you that you will be evaluating, consider using the Moodle Assignment activity to ensure you and your students retain an accurate record of what was submitted and for ease of grading

-- Will a shift to a remote format require adjustments to the timing of topics or assessment activities?
+- Will virtual teaching require adjustments to the timing of topics or assessment activities?

-- If some assessment activities are difficult to translate effectively into online assessments, will you need to adjust your assessment strategy?
+- If some assessment activities are difficult to translate effectively into online assessments, how might you adjust your assessment strategy?